 Pam is an experienced civil litigator and a national leader on issues of civil rights and equal justice under the law.
 She is a past president of the National Bar Association (NBA), the nation's largest African American bar association.
 During her leadership of the NBA, Pam led nationwide efforts to address voting rights, equal justice, education as a new civil right, and a more diverse judiciary.

-Pam has been recognized numerous times for her diversity efforts, including recognition from Washington University’s Black Law Student Association (BLSA).
-She also received the Women of Achievement award from the St. Louis Women of Achievement Organization, and a Women’s Justice Award from Missouri Lawyers Media.
+Pam has been recognized numerous times for her diversity efforts, including recognition from Washington University’s Black Law Student Association (BLSA) in 2009 for Outstanding Achievement in Public Service.
+She also received the Women of Achievement award in 2008 from the St. Louis Women of Achievement Organization, and a Women’s Justice Award from Missouri Lawyers Media in 2014.

 In a 2017 spotlight in the St. Louis Post-Dispatch, Pam, who serves on the Firm’s Diversity Committee, praised Thompson Coburn for its commitment to the community and diversity.
 “Throughout my career, the firm has wholeheartedly supported every civic and community endeavor that I have sought out,” Pam stated.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).